jameskolean/gatsby-jameskolean-tech/_data/post/2021-08-08-publish-npm-local-npm-gitlab.md

 # Publish MPN module 3 ways: Local, NPM, and GitLab

 Let's explore publishing NPM modules.
-Let's walk through the process of publishing a module locally, which is great for local development.
+We will walk through the process of publishing a module locally, which is great for local development.
 Then we will try to publish a module to the NPM repository.
 We will make the module public since a private module requires a paid account on NPM.
 Finally, we will wrap it up using a Gitlab NPM repository.
 With Gitlab, we can publish the module privately or publically.

 # Local NPM